jeremynguyenn/My-driver-Embedded-IoT-Frimware/README.md

 develop a library for connecting to the cellular network using STM32  and the A6 GSM/GPRS chip using register programinng code https://github.com/jeremynguyenn/Embedded-Systems-Cellular-Firmware-Development-GSM.git

-## 2. CAN Automotive and Industrial Communication Protocols
+## 2. CAN Automotive and Industrial Communication Protocols ow-level code for device registers for microcontroller platforms****
 Driver CAN  using STM32 register programinng code https://github.com/jeremynguyenn/STM32-CANBus-DriverRegister.git

 PCB CAMERA + CAN in STM32
 https://github.com/jeremynguyenn/Embedded-Project-STM32-CAMERA-using-CAN-protocol.git

-## 3. Real-Time Operating Systems (RTOS) and FreeRTOS
+## 3. Real-Time Operating Systems (RTOS) and FreeRTOS ow-level code for device registers for microcontroller platforms
 -RTOS: https://github.com/jeremynguyenn/Embedded_RTOS_STM32_register_development.git

 -FreeRTOS: https://github.com/jeremynguyenn/Embedded_Build_Driver_FREERTOS_for_STM32.git

+## 4. Memory and Storage in Embedded Systems ow-level code for device registers for microcontroller platforms